marionhardy/celltracker/README.md

 -  celltracker (used inside of CellProfiler): Hu T, Xu S, Wei L, Zhang X, Wang X. CellTracker: an automated toolbox for single-cell segmentation and tracking of time-lapse microscopy images.
 Bioinformatics.
 2021 Apr 19;37(2):285-287. doi: 10.1093/bioinformatics/btaa1106.
 PMID: 33416830.

 Abandonned because the resulting segmentations were quite bad.
 Additionally, there isn't a lot of documentation on how to extract data from the tracks and the gui is deprecated.
+Cellpose can be used in it but no video output with the masks and the tracks are possible.

 -  ultrack: https://github.com/royerlab/ultrack/tree/main